 To stay safe, keep your valuables (including your phone) concealed in public, dress and act to blend in, heed locals' warnings about certain areas, and be extra careful at night.
 Common sense.

 Where to Stay in Medellin

-When deciding where to stay in Medellin, you shouldn’t be asking yourself, “Should I stay in El Poblado or Laureles (or even Envigado)?”
+The mistake most newcomers make—we made it too—when trying to figure out where to stay in Medellin is to ask, "Should we stay in El Poblado or Laureles (or even Envigado)?"

-Those are huge districts.
-Your best bet is to find the barrio within one of those districts that’s best for you.
+Those districts are too huge.
+Your best bet is to find the barrio within one of those districts that's best for you.

 Things to Know Before Coming to Medellin

 Like everywhere, there are ups and downs to Medellin.
 And like everywhere, nobody tells you them before you get there.